Retention Policy for Exchange Mailbox with Auto-Delete

 - D.D: eDiscovery (content search)

-Why A: Option A is correct because Data Lifecycle Management (retention policies) in Microsoft Purview is specifically designed to enforce retention and deletion rules for content across Exchange Online, SharePoint, OneDrive, and Teams.
-For emails sent to a distribution group, you can create a retention policy that applies to all messages in the group's mailbox, retaining them for exactly 3 years and then permanently deleting them, using the 'Retain for 3 years, then delete' action.
+Why A: Data Lifecycle Management (retention policies) in Microsoft Purview can be applied to Exchange Online mailboxes.
+For a distribution group, you can create a retention policy that applies to the mailboxes of the group's members.
+The policy can be configured to retain items for 3 years and then delete them using the 'Retain for 3 years, then delete' action.
+This ensures messages sent to the group are retained as part of the members' mailbox content.

 This MS-102 practice question is part of Courseiva's free Microsoft certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the MS-102 exam.